A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Decoding

-\textbf{Mixed Decoding.} Since different types of decoding strategies have been proposed for NAT, several works aim to combine these decoding strategies into a unified model~\cite{tian2020train,wang2021diformer}.
+\textbf{Mixed Decoding.} Since different types of decoding strategies have been proposed for NAT, several works aim to combine these decoding strategies into a unified model~\cite{tian2020train,wang2022diformer}.
 Tian~\etal~\cite{tian2020train} propose a unified approach for machine translation that supports autoregressive, semi-autoregressive, and iterative decoding methods.
 Once the model is trained, any of the above decoding strategies can be applied by repeatedly determining positions and generating tokens on them.
-Taking a step further, Wang~\etal~\cite{wang2021diformer} propose a directional Transformer, which models the AR and NAR generation with a unified framework by designing a special attention module.
+Taking a step further, Wang~\etal~\cite{wang2022diformer} propose a directional Transformer, which models the AR and NAR generation with a unified framework by designing a special attention module.
 Their model supports four decoding strategies and can dynamically select strategies during each iteration.
-We provide an illustration of different decoding strategies in Figure~\ref{fig:decoding}, in which more details of these strategies with examples are shown in Figure~\ref{fig:example} of the Appendix.
+Wang~\etal~\cite{wang2022hybrid} combine the strengths of autoregressive and non-autoregressive translation paradigms well.
+They propose hybridregressive translation method, which first generates discontinuous sequences autoregressively and then fills in all previously skipped tokens in parallel.
+We depict typical decoding strategies in Figure~\ref{fig:decoding} of the Appendix and use an example to show their differences in the Appendix Figure~\ref{fig:example}.